Octopus lysine-arginine content for herpes management

 Category Overview

-Like most animal products, seafood is abundant in lysine and scarce in arginine.
-Eating seafood can help benefit the immune system and fight off herpes infections.
+Like most animal products, seafood is a decent source of lysine and low in arginine.
+Eating seafood can help boost the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.

 Practical Recommendations